 Scott Janssen, an undertaker from Anchorage who is known as the Mushing Mortician, was the first to leave across Willow Lake in the staggered started to the Iditarod Trail Sled Dog Race.

-Dallas Seavey said Sunday that it feels like another day for him and his dogs, doing their thing.
+Dallas Seavey was only wearing a long-sleeved shirt as he packed his sled under blue skies and warm temperatures.
+He said it felt just like another day for him and his dogs, doing their thing.

 Local journalism is essential.